TheWizardsCode/DevLogger/DevLog/Devlog for DevLogger v1.0.md

 Discord integration is done.
 Can post with text, images and animated gifs.
 Using a configurable username to any channel that has a webhook enabled for the bot.

+## Saturday 4 July 2020, 21:11

+DevLogger is now able to post to discord as well as Twitter and a local markdown file.
+An Open Source Unity Editor Extension designed to make keeping DevLogs easy.

+## Saturday 4 July 2020, 21:36

+Add the Long Entry text to the Discord posts and remove the hashtags (but leave URLs)